Juubes/sandwich-factory/README.md

 This is a website for ordering sandwiches.
 Everything has been dockerized to make the system platform independent.

+## Running

+> docker-compose up

+starts all the services and opens up ports for the web server and the API gateway.

 # Front-end

 The front-end architecture is made the following: